Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/03 Mods - Weapons - New/_Kmack/Walther PDP/readme.txt

 ----------------------------------------------------------
 -Explanation:
 Fixed configs trying to use a short name that doesn't exist.
-Added the gun to a few traders and allows you to sell it.
+Added the gun to a few traders.
 NPC loadouts were a bit strangely distributed.
 Gave it mainly to factions included for new game loadouts, and randomized loadout configurations for master ranks.
 Icon file trimmed.